olmallet81/URT/README.md

 $ ./run
 ```

-You can repeat step 2 and 4 for all other source files in ./URT/examples.
+You can repeat step 3 and 4 to compile other examples in ./URT/examples.

 # Design